-Annual Percentage Rate (APR) and the Annual Percentage Yield (APY) are the two types of the interest rates where the Annual Percentage Rate is the rate which borrower have to pay for the financial products related to debt and does not consider effect compounding whereas is the rate which investor will earn on the financial products and it takes into account effect of compounding.
+APR(Annual Percentage Rate) and the APY(Annual Percentage Yield) are the two types of the interest rates where the APR is the rate which borrower have to pay for the financial products related to debt and does not consider effect compounding whereas APY is the rate which investor will earn on the financial products and it takes into account effect of compounding.

 Annual Percentage Rate is the rate of interest paid or earned on investment without any effect of compounding of interest within the year whereas Annual Percentage Yield is the rate of interest, on a normalized basis, taking into account the effect of compounding of interest within the year.
 Being aware of the nitty-gritty of financial jargon will help you in calculating the interest rate that is actually relevant to you.

 Let’s see the top differences between APR vs APY.